-Having classic, every-year family Christmas traditions — hanging the stockings on the mantel, watching a Christmas movie — is all well and good, but some of those traditions can get a little, well, old fast.
+Don’t get us wrong; we love classic holiday traditions as much as the next person.
+Decorating the tree, hanging the stockings on the mantel, watching a Christmas movie — it’s all well and good, but some of those traditions can get a little, well, old.
+That makes sense, though.
+You do them year after year, and sometimes they don’t seem as special.
 But there are so many ways to shake up your Christmas while still making it fun (and maybe a little wacky) for the whole family.
 And no, they don’t involve leaving Santa beer or taking a Christmas card photo wearing feather boas and nothing else (What?
 You mean only my brothers did that?
 Well all right then.)

 There’s too much pressure and insanity around the holidays to worry about your kids rolling their eyes at mandatory matching family pajamas.
 So if you’re stumped on coming up with a new tradition the kids will actually get behind, cross that one off your to-do list, because we’ve rounded up the best family Christmas traditions you haven’t thought of yet (but should start doing immediately.)